chat-cli/chat-cli/README.md

     --temperature defaults to 1.0
     --topP defaults to 0.999

-## Anthropic Claude 3 Vision
+## Image Attachments

-With the latest models from Anthropic, Claude 3 can now support uploading an image.
+Some LLMs support uploading an image.
 Images can be either png or jpg and must be less than 5MB.
 To upload an image do the following:

     $ ./bin/chat-cli prompt "Explain this image" --image IMG_1234.JPG

-Please note this only works with models from Anthropic Claude 3.
+Please note this only works with supported models.

 ## Image